hasti2811/learning-computer-networking/README.md

 Now we have to test the nginx config for errors: sudo nginx -t

-If everything is goo we can reload the changes with this command: sudo systemctl reload nginx
+If everything is good we can reload the changes with this command: sudo systemctl reload nginx

 To test the website run the command: